safakhan413/fast-react-app/README.md

 ### Creating Data file
-## Step1: generate_documents.py is used to generate 100 documents that are migrated to mysql
+## Step1: generate_documents.py
+# This file is used to generate 100 documents that are migrated to mysql

 This will generate 100 documents like the sample json document provided

-Then I used MySQL to build the database
+Then I used MySQL to build the database.
+Run teh following in MYSQL database query window

 ```sql
 -- clustersclusters-- Create the database